-Since it has been designed with the IaC concept in mind, Terraform is a good choice for organizations aiming to codify their application infrastructure, especially ones which need to manage their infrastructure across multiple public and private clouds.
-This is an example in which Terraform and Kubernetes can complement each other since Kubernetes is a useful tool for achieving application portability.
+Since it has been designed with the IaC concept in mind, Terraform is a good choice for organizations that aim to codify their application infrastructure.
+This is especially true for those needing to manage their infrastructure across multiple public and private clouds.

 Just like Terraform, Kubernetes supports the IaC paradigm.
 Using Kubernetes in the IaC context can be beneficial when you want to standardize your cluster configuration.
 Kubernetes is also the best choice for projects that strive to minimize resource usage by introducing horizontal scaling.

-By reading this article, you should have a better understanding of Terraform and Kubernetes - the way they work, as well as their good and bad sides.
-If you are interested in more Kubernetes-related comparisons, read the articles in which we compare K8s with Nomad, Docker Swarm, OpenStack, Mesos, and OpenShift.
+By reading this article, you should better understand Terraform and Kubernetes, the way they work, and their good and bad sides.